jaredwray/cacheable/packages/cacheable/README.md

 * Scalable and trusted storage engine by Keyv
 * Memory Caching with LRU and Expiration `CacheableMemory`
 * Resilient to failures with try/catch and offline
-* Wrap / Memoization for Sync and Async Functions
+* Wrap / Memoization for Sync and Async Functions with Stampede Protection
 * Hooks and Events to extend functionality
 * Shorthand for ttl in milliseconds `(1m = 60000) (1h = 3600000) (1d = 86400000)`
 * Non-blocking operations for layer 2 caching